multiversx/mx-deprecated-sdk-py-network-providers/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 This project will be deprecated in the near future.
-All the functionality has been moved to the new Python package.
+All the functionality has been moved to the new repo [here](https://github.com/multiversx/mx-sdk-py).

-The github repository for the new package can be found [here](https://github.com/multiversx/mx-sdk-py).

 The migration guide as a GitHub issue can be found [here](https://github.com/multiversx/mx-sdk-py/issues/41).